Mullgate

 What is the easiest way to test Mullgate locally?

 Use a Linux machine and start with a two-route loopback setup.
-Then run mullgate config hosts, install the emitted hosts block, and probe the published entrypoints with a real client such as curl.
+Then run mullgate proxy access, install the emitted hosts block, and probe the published entrypoints with a real client such as curl.

 Does Mullgate fully support macOS and Windows runtime behavior?